lennertfranssens/ReMon/README.md

 ### Enabling IP-MON

-To enable **IP-MON**, simply edit the MVEE.ini file in the output folder of your selected GHUMVEE build type and set the `use_ipmon` option to 1.
+To enable **IP-MON**, simply edit the MVEE.ini file in the output folder of your selected GHUMVEE build type and set the `use_ipmon` option to `true`.

 ### Running IP-MON